The Reality of my Nightmare

 Would you demand an explanation from your “friend” and say some nasty things to them in retaliation?
 Would you constantly look over your shoulder to make sure no one was watching you if you ever had to punish your child in public?
 Or are you one of those parents letting their children run amuck and do whatever they want?

 Either way, I want you to know that it is understandable if you did not know the family or had never been in their home and seen how the family operates.
 It would be understandable if you didn’t know my son or me.

 But you did know us.

 Honestly, I choose to love like Jesus with skin on and be the city on a hill for you.
-I choose to let God listen to my sorrowful prayers and collect my tears in a jar.
+I prefer to let God listen to my sorrowful prayers and collect my tears in a jar.
 Furthermore, I choose to let God pick me up and comfort me because he knows I am the mom He called me to be.
 I am not perfect.
 But God does not call us to be perfect.
-He calls us to be his disciples and to love our neighbor in his Word.
+He calls us to be his disciples and to love our neighbor in his word.

 Haven’t you ever made a mistake as a parent?

 Because if you say no, that is a bold-faced lie.
 We fail daily at things.
 The key is learning from those mistakes, moving on, and leaving the past behind us.
 Those failures are also successes.
 I have put several of my kids through a full education (and I have homeschooled them for many years as well).
 Two of them graduated with honors, which is a huge accomplishment.

 One of my kids is married with a baby on the way.
 I could not be happier for my sweet child.
 My smallest child is excelling at what doctors told us would be impossible.
 Yet, with me by his side, he has survived those odds.